Eulanda/EulandaConnect/docs/functions/Close-Delivery.md

 # Close-Delivery

 ## SYNOPSIS
-On closing the delivery quantities are debited from the warehouse
+This PowerShell function closes the delivery note where quantities are debited from the warehouse.
+This function requires an EULANDA ERP system.
+Source on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Close-Delivery.ps1).

 ## SYNTAX